eras/webcamviewer/README.md

 * lablgtk2
 * pcre
 * toml
+* ctypes

-In addition you need libturbojpeg development headers (and library) installed.
-Tested with Debian Unstable's libturbojpeg1-dev 1.3...
+In addition you need libturbojpeg and FFmpeg development headers and libraries installed.
+Tested with Debian Unstable's libturbojpeg1-dev 1.3 and FFmpeg 2.8.6.

-WebcamViewer now uses FFmpeg for saving video streams while the TurboJPEG-code hasn't been removed yet, so you will need libavcodec-dev libavformat-dev libswscale-dev libavutil-dev as well.

 	apt-get install libturbojpeg1-dev libavcodec-dev libavformat-dev libswscale-dev libavutil-dev

 The following command should bring the OCaml dependencies if you have opam installed:

-	opam install lablgtk ocurl pcre-ocaml batteries cairo2 toml
+	opam install lablgtk ocurl pcre-ocaml batteries cairo2 toml ctypes

 Then compiling is done by:

 	ocamlbuild webcamViewer.native

-And install:
+And install it:

 	install webcamViewer.native ~/bin/webcamviewer

+You can also run tests (for the FFmpeg bindings):

+	ocamlbuild ffmpegTests.native && ./ffmpegTests.native

 Setting up
 ----------